0xadaw/C/README.md

 # C
-some C solutions and shit.
+some C solutions and stuff.